 The two biggest fears people have—dying and public humiliation—are imminent.
 All fighters experience this, but every weekend they act in spite of it.

 Learning to persevere through your fears and staying committed to your goals will completely change your life in ways you never imagined.
+It’s a skill every man should know, and if you don’t then you need to read this now.

 Nothing has had as much of an impact on my life than boxing, and if you’re wondering whether you should start my answer will always be yes.
 Start as soon as you can.